MassDotMoney/nested-ledger-plugin/README.md

 Both are summed into `msg->screenIndex`.

-# Load the plugin into a Nano S
+# WIP Load the plugin into a Nano S

 It is also possible to sideload the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).